Programming-SBCG853-Cohort2/learning-linux-GunzIvan28/README.md

 # Unix-command-summary
-A break down of unix-based commands
+A basic break down of unix-based commands

 **1. man - Accessing On-Line Manual Pages**
 In the terminal, the "man" command looks up the manual page for a command.
 The format of man is man <commandname> for example:		man ls